miamidougwarner/HumanActivity/Codebook.md

 These functions must be sourced prior to executing run_analysis.R:

-download.project.data.R - retrieves the experiment files from the URL provided in the assignemnt.
+download.project.data.R - retrieves the experiment files from the URL provided in the assignment.
 The files are available as a zip file.
 This function downloads the zip file, and unpacks it in a directory (destination.dir).

 get.activity.data.R - reads and loads the activity identifiers (IDs) into their own data frame.